Daily Burn Info 503-632-0211

 Three Categories Of Clackamas Fire District #1 Open Burning

 A recreational fire (also known as a camp fire, cooking fire, or warming fire) is a small, occasional (less than four per month) fire which is no larger than three ft in diameter and two ft high, burning only dry, cut firewood.
 Recreational fires are allowed year-round throughout the County under “Low Fire Danger Level” except if prohibited by city code.
+Under Moderate and High fire danger, recreational and camp fires may have additional conditions imposed, no recreational and camp fires are allowed during Extreme fire danger.
 This authority can be withdrawn by a Fire District, ODF or DEQ for burning prohibited materials or if smoke becomes a hazard to public safety.